-Between 2016 and 2018, Twitter identified 10 million tweets generated by 4,500 accounts which were probably phony, 3,800 of those accounts believed to be affiliated with the St. Petersburgh Internet Research Agency, a top source of fake messages worldwide.
+Between 2016 and 2018, Twitter identified 10 million tweets generated by 4,500 accounts which were probably phony.
+More than 84% of those accounts are believed to be affiliated with the St. Petersburgh Internet Research Agency, a top source of fake messages worldwide.
 Astroturfing is now more prevalent in online postings intended to influence voters than in messages designed to directly influence politicians.
 This makes it not only more prevalent, but also more pernicious, conclude researchers at University of Zurich and University of Passau.
 When the messages do not genuinely reflect the public’s consensus, online astroturfing progressively eats away at the electorate’s understanding of truth.

 The researchers explored ways to head off this decay.
 The most effective way they found was to inoculate citizens with warnings about the specific arguments likely to be used by astroturfers and then explanations of why those arguments are flawed.
 Like an inoculation against disease, this intervention needs to happen in advance, and that requires you to spot campaigns early.